-The standard setting procedure used for the Maryland School Performance Index was patterned after the modified Delphi process that Maryland has used since 1993.
+The standard setting procedure used for the Maryland School Progress Index was patterned after the modified Delphi process that Maryland has used since 1993.
 Consequently, the standard setting process was modified to produce an Index value for each school that most accurately reflects the critical core values of educators, advocates, and parents.
 The standard setting process is outlined below:

 Steps Activity Outcome November- Who: MSDE staff with consultants and Identification of Index Core December stakeholders via multiple engagements values used to organize Framework viable Index components.

-Structure What: Identify core values and the most Development viable component measures for inclusion in the Index; December- Who: MSDE staff and consultants Draft framework developed January to include most viable Framework What: conduct preliminary statistical components.
+Structure What: Identify core values and the most Development viable component measures for inclusion in the Index; December- Who: MSDE staff and consultants Draft framework developed January Wiles to a surface to surfice in a surface in the s to include most viable Framework What: conduct preliminary statistical components.
 Research studies of all possible component measures to identify most technically feasible component design for Maryland.
-February 8 Who: Stakeholder standard setting group, Preliminary Preliminary assisted by key MSDE staff and recommendations on the

-Determination of consultants. weighting of components for Index Weights the Index.
+February 8 Who: Stakeholder standard setting group, Preliminary Preliminary assisted by key MSDE staff and recommendations on the Determination of consultants. weighting of components for Index Weights the Index.
 What: Study the Draft Index framework and the outcome of MSDE studies of component viability and determine alignment with core values.
-February 10 Who: State Superintendent of Schools and Recommendation of Index State appropriate MSDE staff framework and component Superintendent weights for State Board of Review What: Review the preliminary Education recommendations of the Stakeholder standard setting group February 13 Who: State Board of Education The determination of the State Board Index component weights Action What: Considers the recommendations of for submission to USDE the State Superintendent of Schools on the February 28 in the ESEA School Performance Index framework for waiver application. action.
-February 28 Who: USDE staff and experts Approval/recommendations USDE Review or both for Maryland on the What: Review of the complete Maryland implementation of the ESEA ESEA waiver application waiver plan.
+February 10 Who: State Superintendent of Schools and Recommendation of Index State appropriate MSDE staff framework and component Superintendent weights for State Board of Review What: Review the preliminary Education recommendations of the Stakeholder standard setting group February 13 Who: State Board of Education The determination of the State Board Index component weights Action What: Considers the recommendations of for submission to USDE the State Superintendent of Schools on the February 28 in the ESEA School Progress Index framework for waiver application. action.
+February 28 Who: USDE staff and experts Approval/recommendations USDE Review 1 or both for Maryland on the What: Review of the complete Maryland implementation of the ESEA ESEA waiver application waiver plan.
 March-May Who: MSDE staff and consultants Studies based on the design Further Technical to identify possible Studies What: Conduct statistical studies of the adjustments necessary to draft framework and fine-tune the assure the Index functions as implementation steps necessary. intended.
-April-May Who: MSDE staff and consultants Determination of schools in Second Standard Will be the state of the state each of 5 strands as Setting Process What: Review data on the Index to described in process. determine cuts of schools.
+April-May Who: MSDE staff and consultants Determination of schools in Second Standard each of 5 strands as Setting Process What: Review data on the Index to described in process.
+Setting 1 10ccss determine cuts of schools. described in process. determine cuts of schools.